danieleteti/delphimvcframework/README.md

 - New!
 The **MVCAREntitiesGenerator** can optionally register all the generated entities also in the `ActiveRecordMappingRegistry` (Thanks to [Fabrizio Bitti](https://twitter.com/fabriziobitti) from [bit Time Software](http://www.bittime.it))

+- Compression through `TMVCCompressionMiddleware` is not enabled is DMVCFramework service is compiled as Apache module or IIS ISAPI.
+The host webserver should handle the actual compression.

 - New!
 Children objects lifecycle management in `TMVCActiveRecord` (methods `AddChildren` and `RemoveChildren`).
 Really useful to manage child objects such relations or derived properties and are safe in case of multiple addition of the same object as children.

     ```delphi